BirdDog-Intel/birddog_docs/docs/account_rec_setup.md

 ---

 ### Overview
-The **Assignment Desk** is BirdDog's strategic "air traffic control."
+The **Account Suggestions Page** is BirdDog's strategic "air traffic control."
 Powered by **Farsight** (our proprietary account finder), this page surfaces high-intent, high-fit companies that you aren't currently tracking but should be.
 It bridges the gap between a cold lead and an active opportunity by providing a constant stream of "lookalike" recommendations based on your successful signals.

 ---